Alex2Pena/learning-journal/README.md

 This is where I write about my learning

-This is going to be fun
+This is going to be fun!!